-Chase Glomstad '17, Olivia Ilgar '16, and Addison Schnabel '17 have earned Fulbright U.S. Student Program awards.
+Chase Glomstad '17, Olivia Ilgar '16, Addison Schnabel '17, and Amanda Hudinsky ’17 have earned Fulbright U.S. Student Program awards.
 Their successes speak to the power and value of a Morris education on the global stage.

 The Morris Fulbright recipients received English Teaching Assistant (ETA) awards, which will place them in classrooms abroad to provide assistance to local English teachers.
 As Fulbright Scholars, they also will represent the United States as cultural ambassadors during their time overseas.

 Glomstad will spend nearly a year in Sachsen, Germany, instructing students in English grammar.
 He was inspired to return to the area after studying in western Europe in 2014.
 He attributes his achievements in both the Fulbright application process and at Morris to close collaboration with faculty mentors.

 "Without them, I definitely wouldn't have made it this far," Glomstad says.

 Ilgar plans to spend her time in Nordrhein-Westfalen, Germany, helping students learn English and settling refugees into new communities.
 After her Fulbright year she hopes to leverage these experiences and those from her time at Morris to pursue graduate school and work with international populations.

 "At Morris I fueled my excitement to travel and learn more about other cultures," Ilgar says.

 Schnabel will assist high school English teachers, serve as a language resource, "procure intercultural understanding between Spanish and American cultures," and work with individuals with special needs in Galicia, Spain.
 She says faculty support and her involvement on campus contributed to her selection.